 The History of Shortridge Ltd.

-Despite the name change the company is still owned and managed by the same two families who started North West Laundries back in 1993.
-The expansion allowed the company to cover a wider area, required investment in stock and machinery, and created new jobs.
+However, despite the name change, the company is still owned and managed by the same two families who started North West Laundries back in 1993.
+The expansion required investment in stock and machinery to service new customers, and it created new jobs.
+Further expansion has seen the opening of a new, larger depot in Darlington which also services customers in the North East.

 North West Laundries